Vyral/nick-shivers/_posts/2019-03-04-what-are-the-most-important-things-for-home-flippers-to-know-in-2019.md

 <p style="text-align: center;"><em>The home flipping game isn’t the same as it was 10 years ago.
 Here’s what you need to know in order to be successful at it in 2019.</em></p>

-I get probably three to four calls a week from potential real estate investors.
+I get probably three to four calls a week from people who are thinking of investing in real estate.
 If they called me back in 2012, I would have told all of them to go for it right away.
 However, to get involved in today’s real estate market, there are a few prerequisites you need to have:

-**1. Know your numbers.** If you’ve never flipped a house or know anything about construction and you’re getting a loan at 10%, I’m going to advise you to run.&nbsp;
+**1. Know your numbers.** If you’ve never flipped a house or don't know anything about construction and you’re getting a loan at 10%, I’m going to advise you to run.&nbsp;

 **2. Stay away from long-term rehabs.** Anything over six months runs the risk of trouble if the market shifts too much.